Ohio police chief mourns an 'amazing police officer' who was killed during standoff

 Ohio Governor Mike DeWine ordered that all US and Ohio flags be flown at half-staff upon all public buildings and grounds throughout Lucas County and at the Ohio Statehouse, the Vern Riffe Center, and Rhodes State Office Tower in Columbus in honor of Officer Stalker.

 Toledo Mayor Wade Kapszukiewicz said the death of Stalker comes at a dark time for the city.
-Two other officers have died this year, Officer Anthony Dia in the line of duty on July 4, and another unexpectedly just last week.
+Two other officers have died this past year, Officer Anthony Dia in the line of duty on July 4, and another unexpectedly just last week.

 Stalker was in the same class as Officer Dia and is the 32nd Toledo officer to die in the line of duty, the release said.